Nokocchi/PokemonSpriteEditor3/README.md

 - [x] Setup Github actions to deploy project to Github Pages when main branch is updated.
 Without any hacks, like having a separate repo or branch for the dist folder
 - [x] Correctly configure paths and and file locations such that images are accessible both locally and when deployed to Github
 - [x] Simple first setup with some buttons, image and canvas, just to learn Svelte, and make sure that basic functionality works
-- [ ] Keep track of the Pokemon's pixel data in some variable, which is then drawn to the canvas when updated
+- [x] Keep track of the Pokemon's pixel data in some variable, which is then drawn to the canvas when updated
-- [ ] Run through the Pokemon's pixel data, make a map of each color and which pixels belong to this color.
+- [x] Run through the Pokemon's pixel data, make a map of each color and which pixels belong to this color.
-- [ ] Figure out: Should this map simply point to the index of pixels in the canvas data?
-Or can we draw directly from this map?
-What "feels best"?
-- [ ] Hook up the Color Groups so that they update the pixel data of the Pokemon
+- [x] Hook up the Color Groups so that they update the pixel data of the Pokemon
-- [ ] Check that it's possible to change the color of the canvas by moving the slider
+- [x] Check that it's possible to change the color of the canvas by moving the slider
 - [ ] Make a better layout.
 Nothing responsive and fancy for now, but just a bit more user friendly, and maybe with sprite size hardcoded to a certain size becuase the sprites are super small..
 - [ ] Pokemon search feature: Search by name
 - [ ] Pokemon search feature: Manual exploration of the image directories?